 - Submit one official transcript from each college or university attended (international applicants must submit foreign transcripts in the original language and an English copy).
 Only degrees and courses from regionally accredited institutions will be accepted.
 If you previously attended Gonzaga or are a current student, please note that GU transcripts are ordered by the Graduate Admissions Office on your behalf.

-- GRE general aptitudeor MAT standardized test scores: test score must be less than five years old.
+- GRE general aptitude or MAT standardized test scores: either test is acceptable, as long as the test score is less than five years old.
 (If the applicant has already earned an advanced degree, the standardized test may not be required; check with the Director of Graduate Studies)

 - Personal statement of philosophical background and interest